EmulatorJS/EmulatorJS-netplay-old/README.md

 working netplay server for https://github.com/ethanaobrien/emulatorjs

+for developers:

 run `npm i` to init packages

-and then `node index.js` to start the server
+and then `npm run start` to start the server

+for users:

+go to the releases tab and download for the needed os

-instructions on how to use are in the readme [here](https://github.com/ethanaobrien/emulatorjs)
+instructions on how to set up are in the readme [here](https://github.com/ethanaobrien/emulatorjs)

-Bugs may exist
+Bugs may exist - open an issue if you find one

-TODO: turn into electron UI app
+# LICENSE

+Licenced under the Apache License 2.0

+Read the whole license [here](LICENSE)